brevzin/cpp_proposals/2996_reflection/reflection.md

 * renamed the type traits from all being named `type_meow` to a more bespoke naming scheme.
 * rewrote core wording for `$consteval-only type$` and for all splicers.
 * changing signature of `reflect_value` to take a `T const&` instead of a `T`.
+* added an informal section explaining restrictions on injected declarations

 Since [@P2996R6]: